ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/responsive_design.md

 **READ ON –** To learn more about the image optimizations that the Google AMP Cache applies, see the ["Google AMP Cache, AMP Lite, and the need for speed"](https://developers.googleblog.com/2017/01/google-amp-cache-amp-lite-and-need-for.html) blog post.
 [/tip]

+##### Performance optomization
+Developers using WebP images can configure their server to process browser `Accept` headers and respond with image bytes and the appropriate `Content-Type` header.
+This avoids the browser from downloading image types it does not support.

 ## Examples to inspire you

 Here are some examples that we hope inspire you to create responsive AMP pages: